-For many women, having a particularly large, or asymmetrical labia minora can cause embarrassment, discomfort and it can impact on self-confidence, particularly in relationships.
+For many patients, having large, irregular or asymmetrical labia minora (inner lips) can cause embarrassment, discomfort and impact self-confidence, particularly in relationships.

 A labiaplasty is a surgical procedure that can reduce the size of the labia, improve their shape and produce a more attractive and neater look.
 It can also correct asymmetry when present and is a commonly performed and relatively straightforward procedure.

 The procedure is performed under a short general anaesthetic as a day case and takes under an hour.
 Initially we mark out the area of the labia that need adjusting to produce the desired result.
 The unwanted tissue is removed and the edges of the remaining labia tissue are sutured with absorbable sutures.
 Long-acting local anaesthetic is added to minimise discomfort during recovery, and antibiotic ointment and a light dressing applied.

 Post-op, the area is dressed with surgical pads which are changed with toileting.
 Antibiotic ointment is applied twice daily and oral antibiotics taken for a week.

 There is a mild amount of swelling and bruising post-op but this settles quickly over the first two weeks.
 The stitches are dissolvable and drop out after two weeks approximately.
 Exercise and sexual activity should be avoided for four to six weeks.

 Scars are well hidden and sensation is usually preserved.

 What is discussed at the consultation?

 In clinic we have a full discussion of the patient’s concerns regarding their labia shape and size and to determine what adjustments they would like to create the desired labia shape.
 We also discuss the nature of the surgery and recovery process.